SimonTheLeg/semver-tag-from-pr-action/Readme.md

 **I forgot setting the label on the PR initially and I already merged it**

-Assuming you have not merged in any other PRs since then: You can set the label the PR afterwards and then just re-run the action.
+Assuming you have not merged in any other PRs since then: You can set the label on the PR afterwards and just re-run the action.

 ## Contributing

 ### Tests

 By default `go test ./...` will run both unit and integration tests.
 Integration tests clone the [integration-infra repo](https://github.com/SimonTheLeg/semver-tag-from-pr-integration-infra) into `/tmp` once.
 As a result, Integration tests should not be run with the `parallel` flag.

 If you only want to run unit-test, you can do so by using the `-short` flag: